purplebite/netcheck-api/README.md

 NetCheck API is an simple network monitoring API.
 It's designed to be used in combination with a monitoring tool.
 The Docker container exposes endpoints to ping IP addresses, conduct TCP port scans and check available access points.
 Secure the exposed port and start checking the status of your (local) network.

 ## Installation
-To run the container, use the following command:
+To setup NetCheck API, use the following commands:

 ```bash
 docker run -d --name redis -v redis_data:/data -p 6379:6379 redis:alpine